HoyLab-Rowan/RUQT/JunctionMod/README.md

 # JunctionMod
-A student developed code for building simple molecular junctions and inputs for the NEGF-RDM transport code (coming soon).
+A student developed code for building simple molecular junctions and inputs for the RUQT NEGF transport code.